GoogleCloudPlatform/flink-on-k8s-operator/docs/user_guide.md

 ## Deploy the operator to a Kubernetes cluster

-You can deploy the Flink Operator to the Kubernetes cluster through
+You can deploy the Flink Operator to the Kubernetes cluster through one of the following 2 ways:

-### Make
+### Option 1: Make

 Run the following command from the source repo